carlmunn/svg-css-compiler/README.md

 ### NodeJS script to combine multi SVG files into one to help with sprite creation

-TODO: use a naming convention
+TODO: Use naming convention for files, *-hov, *-sel, *-sel, *-hov
--hov
--sel
--sel-hov

-~~Generate a packed SVG file~~
+TODO: Exclude Include options or config file to identify specifics

-Generate CSS file for reference (Maybe SCSS option)
+TODO: Generate CSS file for reference (Maybe SCSS option)

+TODO: DONE: ~~Generate a packed SVG file~~

-~~Generate HTML example file for easy viewing~~
+TODO: DONE: ~~Generate HTML example file for easy viewing~~

 ### Usage